 But if you have a fibroid problem, there are several treatments to consider.
 What treatment you choose may depend on how bad your symptoms are, if you want to get pregnant, and how close you are to menopause.

-The following medicines are used to relieve heavy menstrual bleeding, anemia, or painful periods.
-But they don't shrink fibroids.
-These include:
+Medicines are used to relieve symptoms like heavy menstrual bleeding or painful periods.
+These medicines include:

 - Nonsteroidal anti-inflammatory drugs (NSAIDs).
-They improve menstrual cramping and reduce bleeding for many women.
+They can improve menstrual cramping and reduce bleeding.

 - Birth control hormones (pill, patch, or ring).
 They lighten menstrual bleeding and pain while preventing pregnancy.

 - An intrauterine device (IUD) that releases small amounts of progestin into the uterus.
 It may reduce heavy menstrual bleeding.